12.1 Reading Integrated Case Vignettes

 Test Your Knowledge

-A vignette asks for the first counselor action when a client reports heavy daily alcohol use and morning tremors.
-Which answer is best?
+A vignette asks for the FIRST counselor action when a client reports heavy daily alcohol use and morning tremors.
+Which response is best?

 A